Former open-wheel ace Bob Muir passes away - Speedcafe

 “I don’t have any regrets, I’m pretty happy that a little kid from Blayney did what he did.”

-After his open wheeler career, Muir turned his attention to touring cars (briefly), in particular Bathurst.
+After his open-wheeler career, Muir turned his attention to touring cars (briefly), in particular Bathurst.
 He finished his racing career alongside five-times ATCC champion Ian ‘Pete’ Goeghegan.

-Muir had known the Geoghegan family long before they teamed up in the Army Reserve backed XD Ford Falcon in 1981.
+Muir had known the Geoghegan family long before they teamed up in the Army Reserve-backed XD Ford Falcon in 1981.
 He was good mates with both ‘Pete’ and Leo.
 He is still friends with Leo.

 “When I teamed up with Pete the Army was rapt,” said Muir.